himazawa/himazawa.github.io/content/posts/email-lockout/index.en.md

 Few weeks ago changed my Outlook password using my password manager on mobile.
 If you have ever tried this, you know that sometimes the password gets changed but does not get saved in the manager, especially if you forget to press save.
 I figured it was not a big deal and that I could reset it later if needed.

+{{< admonition type=note title="Why the password didn't get saved" open=false >}}
+The password manager I am using has an issue of not saving rotated password sometimes, you can read more [here](https://www.reddit.com/r/Bitwarden/comments/1hc2z5r/auto_generated_password_not_saved/).
+It happens, yes, the mistake was preventable but still, why a recovery option is there if it can't be used?
+{{< /admonition >}}

 Then my phone broke.
 I was not too worried, since I had backups and assumed I could recover everything.

 I restored my backup, reinstalled Microsoft Authenticator, and tried to log in.